 The Program dates will follow a similar schedule to Valpo semester dates.
 Thus, for an academic year, the approximate dates are from late-August to late May, with Fall running from late-August to mid-December, and Spring running from early-January to late-May.

 Applicants must have at least Sophomore standing and above a 3.0 GPA.
 Additionally, to be eligible for this program, applicants must have completed French 204.

-The deadline to apply for the Fall 2017 or Academic Year 2017-2018 program will be March 1, 2017.
+The deadline to apply for the Spring Semester of 2018 is October 1st.
 After this period, applications will be reviewed by The Office of International Programs.
 Once a decision has been made, the applicant will be notified via their Valpo e-mail.

 Students pay the same tuition and fees they would pay in Valparaiso.
 All Valpo study-abroad programs are considered "in residence," so all financial aid (except work-study and some 'on-campus' aid) applies.

 You pay the room fee charged by the LRIBS.
 Depending on your situation, you may do some cooking or have some meals with a home-stay family.

 Count on spending at least as much as you do in Valpo for miscellaneous items; then add on for any travel you might plan.
 Expenses such as these are difficult to estimate because they will be different for each student.
 It is also important to take the current dollar-euro exchange rate into account.

 Office: Gandhi-King Center, Union 2nd floor